bvirk/someUbuntuSetup/README.md

-# someUbuntuSetup
+### Comments on setup after installing xubuntu 18.04

-Initial setup after installing xubuntu 18.04
+Mousepad was a friend at start and stays as root editor. jEdit is, by practice, editor for normal user - invokeable from mc's F4